sa6mwa/miscellaneous/articles/backtoback-9to1-and-49to1-measurements/backtoback-9to1-and-49to1-measurements.md

 ATU losses can be more or less depending on several circumstances, but will be tolerable when the resistive part of the complex impedance of the antenna at the other end of the coax is not too low at the operating frequencies of choice.
+It is also important that the imaginary part is not too extreme (not more than &#177;j200 looks like a good ballpark figure).

-According to [this article][arrltnetwork], resistance need to be above 50&#937; (&gt; 50j0) in one example on 160m to have a loss less than 0.5 dB.
+According to [this article][arrltnetwork], resistance need to be above 50&#937;
+(&gt; 50j0) in one example on 160m to have a loss less than 0.5 dB.
 In *Figure 4* in previous reference loss is 1.1 dB when R is 10&#937;, but 0.2 dB when R is 500&#937; on 160m. *Figure 3* shows edge cases, something which will most likely not occur with an automatic ATU, but the same thing applies here - low resistance, high loss.
 Maybe the loss is insignificant, but it can be high enough to unnecessarily make a small QRP ATU heat up.

 Given that the antenna wire is long enough to be efficient on the operating frequencies of choice, the length of the coaxial cable can have a big impact on